 Comparison of the two groups (furosemide to saline) showed that there was no significant difference between thresholds to click or to tone bursts one week after exposure to noise (two-tailed t-tests).
 Mean threshold shift to broadband clicks was 13.8 ± 15.5 dB in the saline group and 16.3 ± 9.9 dB in the furosemide group, with no significant difference between them (two-tailed, p = 0.7).
 Mean threshold shift to TB was 13.8 ± 19.6 dB in the saline group and 25.0 ± 15.1 dB in the furosemide group, again with no significant difference between them (two-tailed, p = 0.2).

-Summary of experimental groups, intensity and rise time of impulse noise, degree of threshold shift and possible protection by furosemide) have been summarized in Table 1.
+The results of these experiments (group, intensity and rise time of the impulse noise, the degree of the threshold shift and possible protection by furosemide) have been summarized in Table 1.

 Because furosemide, in a single injection just before exposure to continuous broadband noise, leads to a smaller NIHL i.e. protection, this study was designed to determine whether such would be the case with impulse noise.
 Impulse noise is defined as "a short duration sound that is characterized by a shock wave having nearly instantaneous rise time" .
 In the present report, the impulse noise chosen for study was that of the firing of an M16 rifle.
 Because exposing animals to actual M16 firings is not practical in the laboratory, we began with simulated M16, obtaining the electrical waveform from a sound effects site and transducing it with several different types of amplifiers, speakers and exposure settings.
 Others [15–19] have also used computer simulations for impulse noise, for the same practical reasons.
 In the present study, the ability of furosemide to protect from exposure to actual M16 firing was also assessed.
 It is difficult to measure impulse noise (which is characterized by extremely high levels, rapid rise times and short durations) accurately using conventional sound level meters (which are designed to function only up to about 140 dB SPL), and there are as yet no standards or norms for measurement [11, 20, 21].
 Therefore, in the present study, the peak levels of the impulse noise had to be estimated.
 Using specially designed equipment, it has been shown that the impulse noise from actual firing of an M16 rifle reaches a peak level of 165 dB SPL with a rise time of 88 μsec.
 In the present study, initial experiments showed that simulated M16 is not always effective in producing a threshold shift.
 In further experiments with different exposure procedures (amplifiers and speakers), the simulated M16 did produce a threshold shift in measurements a week after the exposure to noise, and furosemide was effective in reducing this threshold shift, similar to the protection it provides with continuous broadband noise.
 However, when the experiment was repeated using actual M16 shots in a firing range, the furosemide failed to provide protection.
 This seems to be similar to the ineffectiveness of the anti-oxidant NAC in reducing the permanent threshold shift and hair cell loss in the ear of chinchillas exposed to high kurtosis noise (i.e. a combination of high intensity impulse noise and continuous noise) presented for a long duration (eight hours per day for five days) , whereas it has been reported that NAC can reduce the permanent threshold shift due to continuous noise .